Azure Data Lake Storage catalogs #

 Read only #

-Switch the Read only checkbox as desired to enable read operations on the data source only, or allow data changes such as inserts, updates and deletes.
+Toggle the Read only switch as desired to enable only read operations on the data source, or allow data changes such as inserts, updates, and deletes.

 Authentication to ADLS #

-Provide the GCS JSON key to grant access to the object storage.
+Provide the ABFS storage account and the ABFS access key to grant access to the object storage.

 Metastore configuration #